| | Zek - About the Exhibit

 police and court systems also changed frequently, especially in the early

+days of the USSR.
 The camp and prison systems

 that came after the GULAG underwent revision as well, often due to the tug